 Gaétan’s practice consists of oil paintings, clay, as well as fine art digital photography relating directly to his relationship with nature.
 For years, Gaétan has lived in rural Mendocino in Northern California.
 His off-the-grid home and wilderness art studio are surrounded by forests, mountains and lay in the middle of an heirloom orchard where wild ponies roam freely.

-Gaétan Caron was born in Québec, Canada.
+Gaétan was born in Québec, Canada.
 He studied Ceramic Art at l’École de Céramique Bonsecours in Montréal.
-As the co-founder of Lost Art Salon in San Francisco, a gallery specializing in the rediscovery of 20th Century Fine Art, Caron collects the art of a multitude artists from that era.
-He has had numerous exhibitions at Lost Art Salon and other venues nationally.
-Caron lives and works in Northern California, San Francisco and Ukiah, Mendocino.
+As co-founder of Lost Art Salon in San Francisco, a gallery specializing in the rediscovery of 20th Century Fine Art, Gaétan collects the art of a multitude of artists from that era.

-- All photographs are archival prints on Hahnemuhle Fine Art Pearl paper.
-They are signed and titled and are available in six size formats (except when indicated otherwise).
+- All photographs are archival prints on Hahnemuhle Fine Art paper signed and titled.

 - Custom framing available upon request – please contact us at our general email, email@example.com or phone (415) 861-1530 order, please allow at least 14 days for printing, framing and shipping.